Danny Hodge: Professional wrestling career

-On March 5, 1976, and just three days after defeating rival Matsuda for the championship, Hodge was driving his car when he fell asleep at the wheel causing him to crash through a bridge and into a lake.
+On March 15, 1976, after wrestling that evening in Houma, Hodge was driving his car when he fell asleep at the wheel causing him to crash through a bridge and into a lake.
 The car flipped, and the crash broke his neck and shattered his teeth upon impact.
 Hodge was able to escape by punching out his car window and safely swimming back to shore.
-The injuries sustained in the accident caused his retirement from professional wrestling.
-On September 1, 1983, Hodge returned to the ring facing against SWCW USA Junior Heavyweight Champion Eric Embry which Embry won.
-In 2007, he was inducted into the Professional Wrestling Hall of Fame.
-He made appearances in WWE on Raw in 2005 and 2012 in which he honored fellow Oklahoman Jim Ross.
+He was then transported to a hospital, and the injuries sustained in the accident caused his retirement from professional wrestling.
+On September 1, 1983, Hodge returned to the ring, facing against SWCW USA Junior Heavyweight Champion Eric Embry, which Embry won.

+In 2007, Hodge was inducted into the Professional Wrestling Hall of Fame.
+He made appearances in WWE on Raw in 2005 and 2012 in which he honored his close friends and fellow Oklahoman Jim Ross.
 WWE Hall of Famer and seven-time world champion Bret Hart has referred to Hodge as "one of the greatest wrestlers in pro wrestling or amateur wrestling there’s ever been", and described being in the same room as Hodge at the 2008 National Wrestling Hall of Fame and Museum's award ceremony as "a big, big honor for me".